jhdrn/TextPub/README.md

 * **Path**: The relative path to the file.

 ### Articles
-All files in the `/articles` folder are converted to ArticleModel's which contains the following properties:
+All files in the `/posts` folder are converted to `Post`'s which contains the following properties:

 * **Title**: If the text starts with a header tag, it's contents will be used as title.
 If not, the name of the file will be used as title.
 * **Body**: The HTML-formatted contents of the file but without the title if any.
-* **PublishDate**: By default this is set to the last modified date of the file, but by putting a date within brackets _after_ the title of the article, it can be overridden (an example: `# My article title [2012-01-01]`).
+* **PublishDate**: By default this is set to the last modified date of the file, but by putting a date within brackets _after_ the title of the article, it can be overridden (an example: `# My post title [2012-01-01]`).
 * **Category**: A category model if applicable.

 #### Article categories
-By creating sub folders to `/articles`, article categories (and sub categories) are made.
-Each folder will be converted to a `CategoryModel`.
+By creating sub folders to `/posts`, article categories (and sub categories) are made.
+Each folder will be converted to a `Category`.

 ### Pages
 All files in the `/pages` folder are converted to PageModel's which contains the following properties: